CodinGame/Contribute-Help/pages/help/community.md

 - What are the different spaces of discussion for CodinGamers?

-- What bots can be found in the chat?

-- How can I hide the chat?

 ## [Keeping the Community Safe ➡️](/pages/community/moderation.md)

 - Which members are moderators and what is their role?